zhinst/zhinst-labber/README.md

 the scientific measurement software [Labber](http://labber.org/).
 They provide a high-level interface of Zurich Instruments devices such as

+* the PQSC Programmable Quantum System Controller
 * the HDAWG Arbitrary Waveform Generator
-* the UHFQA Quantum Analyzer
+* the UHFQA and SHFQA Quantum Analyzers
 * the MFLI and UHFLI Lock-In Amplifiers

 The Labber drivers are based on the